 The approved development shall be carried out in accordance with the Delivery and Servicing Plan approved under reference 19/02620/AOD unless an alternative or amended Delivery and Servicing Plan is agreed in writing with the local planning authority.

-The Development shall only be operated in accordance with the approved Delivery and Servicing Plan, which shall be retained thereafter.
+The development shall only be operated in accordance with the approved Delivery and Servicing Plan, which shall be retained thereafter.

 Reason: To ensure that vehicle movements associated with the use hereby permitted remain consistent and that the use does not represent any unacceptable level of vehicle movements such that the safety of pedestrians and cyclists shall be unduly prejudiced.